Thread-Safe Singleton Design Pattern in C#

 5. Double-Check Locking Approach to Implement Thread-Safe Singleton Design Pattern in C#.

-Let’s understand How to Implement Thread-Safe Singleton Design Pattern in C# with Examples.
-Let us first see the problem that we face in a multithread environment if the Singleton Class is not Thread-Safe.
-So, create a class file with the name Singleton.cs and then copy and paste the following code into it.
+Let us first see the problem we face in a multithread environment if the Singleton Class is not Thread-Safe.
+So, create a class file with the name Singleton.cs and copy and paste the following code.
 The following code example is self-explained, so please go through the comment lines for a better understanding.

 using System;